iter8-tools/iter8/mkdocs/docs/reference/apispec.md

 "https://raw.githubusercontent.com/iter8-tools/iter8/master/samples/knative/quickstart/{{ .promote }}.yaml"
 ```

 In this case, the placeholder is `{{ .promote }}`.
-Variable interpolation works as follows.
+Placeholder substitution in task inputs works as follows.

 1. Iter8 will find the version recommended for promotion.
 This information is stored in the `status.versionRecommendedForPromotion` field of the experiment.
 The version recommended for promotion is the `winner`, if a `winner` has been found in the experiment.
 Otherwise, it is the baseline version supplied in the `spec.versionInfo` field of the experiment.

 2. If the placeholder is `{{ .name }}`, Iter8 will substitute it with the name of the version recommended for promotion.
 Else, if it is any other variable, Iter8 will substitute it with the value of the corresponding variable for the version recommended for promotion.
 Variable values are specified in the `variables` field of the version detail.
 Note that variable values could have been supplied by the creator of the experiment, or by other tasks such as `init-experiment` that may already have been executed by Iter8 as part of the experiment.

-??? example "Interpolation Example 1"
+??? example "Placeholder substitution Example 1"

     Consider the sample experiment above.
 Suppose the `winner` of this experiment was `candidate`.
 Then: